-Norges Bank has awarded the licence to operate the Norwegian Interbank Clearing System (NICS) to the financial industry's infrastructure company Bits AS (Bits)4, which is subject to supervision by Norges Bank.
-Bits has outsourced the technical operation of NICS to Nets Norge Infrastruktur AS, a company in the Nets group.
-Although the technical operation of NICS has been outsourced, Bits remains responsible for its operation.
+Norges Bank has awarded the licence to operate the Norwegian Interbank Clearing System (NICS) to the financial industry's infrastructure company Bits AS (Bits), which is subject to supervision by Norges Bank.
+Bits has outsourced the technical operation of NICS.9 Although the technical operation of NICS has been outsourced, Bits remains responsible for its operation.